volitank/nala/docs/nala-fetch.8.rst

 	By default **nala** will not include the source repos.

-**--foss**
+**--non-free**
-	Omits contrib and non-free components of the Debian mirrors.
+	Add contrib and non-free components of the Debian mirrors.

 	This switch does nothing on Ubuntu systems.